olvaffe/olv-notes/graphics/apps/chromium.md

   - the commands are handled by `GPUProcessor`
   - decoded GL commands are dispatched to `app/gfx/gl` directly
   - context management commands are sent to who?
+- remote gles
+  - initially, remote gles was used for everything
+    - renderer/ui/display compositors all used remote gles, but they use remote raster now after OOP-D / OOP-R
+    - webgl used remote gles and still does today
+  - the client uses `GLES2Implementation`
+    - it implements `GLES2Interface`, which includes
+      `gles2_interface_autogen.h` to declare all GLES2 functions
+    - it includes `gles2_implementation_autogen.h` and
+      `gles2_implementation_impl_autogen.h` to implement all GLES2 functions
+    - it uses `GLES2CmdHelper` to serialize the GLES2 function calls into a `CommandBufferProxyImpl`
+  - the service in the gpu process uses `GLES2DecoderImpl` or `GLES2DecoderPassthroughImpl`
+    - it uses `GLES2CommandBufferStub` to deserialize the commands and dispatches to `GLES2DecoderImpl::HandleFoo` or `GLES2DecoderPassthroughImpl::HandleFoo`
+    - `GLES2DecoderImpl` validates before calling into the driver while `GLES2DecoderPassthroughImpl` calls into angle directly

 ## GPU and IPC